Overview

 Eligibility

-These youth are typically referred to Unit 4 through their local single point access agencies, the service provider in their community that triages services for children, youth and families.
-The youth, guardians and community case manager help define the services requested – typically in the form of specific questions about functioning, diagnosis and etiology.
+These youth are typically referred to Unit 4 through local single point access agencies, or the service provider in the community that triages services for children, youth and families.
+The client/youth, guardians and community case manager help define the services requested – typically in the form of specific questions about functioning, diagnosis and etiology.
+We will review your needs and work with your child/youth and family, as well as other community health care teams involved, to create an integrated plan of care that addresses your identified needs.
+We will work with your child/youth, family and other community healthcare teams involved to create an integrated plan of care that addresses your child and family’s identified needs.

 Pratten 2 South